Marcus-Forte/msensor-library/README.md

 * A client (at another machine) application can instantiate a `grpc/sensors_client.hh` class and subscribe to the IP of a driver server to get sensory data.

+### Client

+A Python client is provided together with the repository to facilitate testing the remote driver.
+See `test/client` folder.

 ## Docker